 On the Disks and volumes settings pane, locate the Disk you want to move and confirm it’s healthy.
 Next, click the Disk’s Properties button.

 On the Disk’s Properties settings pane, under Status, click the Take offline button.
 This will take the Disk offline, so no activities are taking place.

 Uninstall a disk via Device Manager

-Now that the Disk is offline open the Device Manager to uninstall the Disk you want to transfer.
-To do that, click on the Start menu button and, search for Device Manager, then select it to open.
+Now that the Disk is offline, open the Device Manager to uninstall the Disk you want to transfer.
+To do that, click the Start menu button, search for Device Manager, and select it to open.